ZPTXDev/Quaver/README.md

 ## Starting Quaver for the first time
 Run `npm ci` to install packages required to run Quaver.

-Then, run `node deploy-commands.js` **after** you've configured your `settings.json` in order to register your commands on Discord.
+Then, run `npm run slash-deploy` **after** you've configured your `settings.json` in order to register your commands on Discord.

-Once that's done, run `node main.js` to start the bot.
-This will be the only command you execute whenever you want to start Quaver from now on.
+Once that's done, run `npm start` to start the bot.
+This will be the only command you execute when starting Quaver from now on.

 # FAQ
 ## What happened to Lyrics?